-In other words, it’s a powerful and effective chemical exfoliant that essentially works by sloughing away dead skin cells on the skin’s surface to reveal a new layer underneath.
-This exfoliating process has several skin-enhancing benefits, including helping soften the look of fine lines, fade dark spots and hyperpigmentation, combat dullness and texture, and unclog de-congested pores.
+Bsically, retinoids are powerful and effective chemical exfoliants that work their magic by sloughing away dead skin cells on the skin’s surface to reveal a new layer underneath.
+This exfoliating process has several skin-enhancing benefits, including helping soften the look of fine lines, fade dark spots and hyperpigmentation, combat dullness and texture, and unclog congested pores.

 Retinol was first introduced to the mainstream skincare market as an acne treatment and was later found (by accident) to have anti-aging benefits as well.
 While retinoids won’t work to treat cystic acne, they’re a trusted remedy for blasting away blackheads due to clogged pores, and can also help to erase the aftermath of an acne battle by fading scarring and red marks left behind from your teenage years.

 While the “shedding” process has some serious transformative effects when it comes to the appearance of our skin, the downside is naturally, well exactly that.
-The dead skin cells, unfortunately, don’t dissipate into thin air after they turn over, which leads to skin peeling, redness, and ultra dry skin.
+Unfortunately, the dead skin cells don’t dissipate into thin air after they turn over, which leads to skin peeling, redness, and ultra-dry skin.
 Because retinoids are an exfoliating active, peeling and some degree of irritation is to be expected for all skin types (even oily) if you actually want to see some results.

 In fact, it’s common for those just beginning a retinoid skincare routine to feel like their skin actually looks worse for a few weeks before seeing an improvement.
 Of course, it’s always recommended to start slow and gradually when introducing any form of retinol into your skincare routine (and really, do not forget to use SPF), but for those with extra sensitive skin or rosacea, sometimes the slow-and-steady approach is still not enough to avoid the unpleasant (and rather, unsightly) side effects that come along with a daily — or even weekly retinol regimen.

-ROC’s affordable line of retinol-based skincare products have long been a tried and true drugstore beauty staple.
-This sensitive version of their original, cult-favorite Retinol Night Cream is formulated with a milder form of retinol suspended in a super moisturizing cream base to reduce irritation and keep the skin hydrated – not flaky.
+ROC’s affordable line of retinol-based skincare products has long been a tried and true drugstore beauty staple.
+This sensitive version of their best-selling Retinol Night Cream is formulated with a milder form of retinol in a moisturizing cream to reduce irritation and keep the skin hydrated – not flaky.

-This super-rich hydrating cream blends a gentle concentration of retinol to soften lines and promote a brighter complexion, with anti-inflammatory antioxidants to combat redness and soothe irritation, along with super-hydrating hyaluronic acid to help the skin retain moisture for plumped look.
+This super-rich hydrating cream blends a gentle concentration of retinol to soften lines and promote a brighter complexion, with anti-inflammatory antioxidants to combat redness and soothe irritation.

-This budget-friendly drugstore moisturizer happens to be one of my favorite skincare staples of all time.
-It contains a unique formulation called Retinol SA (“sustained action”) which harnesses the regenerative benefits of retinol while reducing the potential of causing irritation and peelings.
-It’s also enriched with glucose and hyaluronic acid to retain the skin’s moisture balance.
+There’s a reason why this drugstore anti-aging moisturizer is backed by 1200 reviews on Amazon alone with a solid 4-star rating.
+It contains a unique formulation called Retinol SA (“sustained action”) which harnesses the regenerative benefits of retinol along and is enriched with glucose and hyaluronic acid to retain the skin’s moisture balance.